 Like everyone, be sure to wash your hands often and stay home whenever you can.
 If you go out, keep 6 feet away from others and wear a mask.
 It also may be a good idea to:

 Wear glasses.
-If you wear contact lenses, switch to glasses for a bit.
-That may help keep your hands away from your eyes.
-Also, the lenses may help protect your eyes from any respiratory droplets.
+Your glasses lenses may help protect your eyes from any respiratory droplets.
 If you don’t wear glasses, try sunglasses.
 And if you’re caring for someone ill, don safety glasses or goggles.

 Stock up eye medication.
 Check with your insurer to see if you can refill glaucoma drops and other essential prescriptions in advance.
 You might be able to get a 3-month supply.
 Ask your doctor or pharmacist for any help.